NicholasBoldt/Habit-App/README.md

 # Habit App

 Habit App is a role based habit and task manager.
-The design is based off of the book Atmoic Habits which proposes that outcomes are best reached not through striving towards goals but instead setting acheivable daily habits.
+The design is based off of the book Atomic Habits which proposes that outcomes are best reached not through striving towards goals but instead setting acheivable daily habits.

 Identity(Role)->Process(Habits)->Outcomes(Goals)